googlefonts/fontra-pak/README.md

 # fontra-pak

-A cross-platform bundled [Fontra](https://github.com/BlackFoundryCom/fontra) server for local desktop use
+Fontra Pak is a cross-platform, standalone, bundled [Fontra](https://github.com/BlackFoundryCom/fontra) application for local desktop use.

 ## Download